codatio/codat-docs/docs/sfc/sync-for-commerce-knowledge-base/monitoring-a-sync.md

 ## Retry push items

 When on the **Push items** tab, you can also retry the push items in failed status.
 Click the **Retry failed items** button to trigger another attempt to push the data of all failed push items.

-For push items in failed status, you can retry the push items by clicking the **Retry failed items** button.
-This will trigger an attempt to retry all the failed push items.

 At this time, it is possible to view push items and retry failed ones for **Sync for Expenses only**.